DiffuGR: Generative Document Retrieval with Diffusion Language Models: Results and Analysis

 \subsubsection{Impact of Model Scales}

-To investigate how model scales influence the performance of DiffuGR, we conducted a series of experiments using diffusion language models with varying parameter scales.
+In order to explore the impact of model scales on the performance of DiffuGR, a series of experiments were carried out, in which diffusion language models with different parameter scales were utilized.
 Specifically, we experiment with Dream of different model depths, comprising 4, 8, and 16 transformer layers, derived from the original 28-layer Dream architecture.
-All models are trained until no further performance improvement is observed.
-To ensure fair comparisons, we keep all hyperparameters identical across models, including optimizer settings, learning rate schedule, and GPU configuration.
-Moreover, the smaller models are initialized from the corresponding layers of the pretrained Dream model; that is, the parameters of the first n layers are directly copied from the full 28-layer checkpoint.
-This strategy provides the smaller models with a strong initialization, enabling them to achieve better performance.
 Figure~\ref{fig:model-size} presents the results on NQ320K.
-We can observe that larger models consistently outperform smaller ones on Recall@1, demonstrating that increasing model scales enhances the diffusion-based retrieval process.
-However, we also observe a significant increase in training time as model size grows, which means the training consumes more costs.
-In particular, the 16-layer model requires nearly twice the training resources of the 8-layer counterpart, reflecting a clear tradeoff between performance and efficiency.
-Overall, these findings indicates that moderately scaled models may strike a better balance between effectiveness and efficiency, making them more practical under limited resources.
+We can observe that larger models consistently outperform smaller ones on R@1, demonstrating that increasing model scales enhances the diffusion-based retrieval process.
+However, we also observe a significant increase in training time as model size grows, which means training consumes more costs.

-Besides, we also conducted experiments to assess the effectiveness of diffusion language models compared to state-of-the-art auto-regressive large language models under the same model size.
-Specifically, we benchmark our diffusion-based model against Qwen2.5-7B, a representative 7B-parameter auto-regressive model known for its strong performance across a variety of language understanding and generation tasks.
+Besides, we also conducted experiments to assess the effectiveness of diffusion language models compared to auto-regressive large language models under the same model size.
+Specifically, we benchmark our diffusion-based model against Qwen2.5-7B.
 This setup ensures that performance differences can be attributed to the generation paradigms rather than model scales.
-As shown in Table~\ref{table:dlm-vs-arlm}, our diffusion model achieves better retrieval accuracy compared to that of Qwen2.5-7B.
-Such results further verify the effectiveness of diffusion-based generation.
+As shown in Table~\ref{table:dlm-vs-arlm}, Dream+Text achieves better R@1 compared to that of Qwen2.5-7B.
+The results indicate that, within the same parameter scale, DiffuGR is comparable with auto-regressive models.
+Moreover, it offers a novel research direction for generative retrieval.